Max Muncy Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Yankees pitching staff ranks seventh in MLB.
+- The 9.1 strikeouts per nine innings put together by the Yankees pitching staff ranks ninth in the league.

-- The Yankees rank 13th in baseball in home runs given up (61 total, 1.1 per game).
+- The Yankees rank 15th in baseball in home runs surrendered (65 total, 1.1 per game).

-- Severino (0-0) pitches for the Yankees to make his third start this season.

-- His last appearance came on Saturday against the San Diego Padres, when the right-hander threw 6 2/3 innings, surrendering one earned run while giving up only one hit.
+- In his last time out on Sunday against the San Diego Padres, the right-hander threw six innings, giving up five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.